rs75/Titanic-Kaggle-Solution/README.md

 # Titanic-Kaggle-Solution

-titanic.ipynb contains my solution for the titanic competition on Kaggle.
+The File titanic.ipynb contains my solution for the titanic competition on Kaggle.
 It ranked 753th out of 10456 on the leaderboard.

 This notebook is structured as follows: